TouseefX/libadrenotools/README.md

 See previous question.
 It's up to the game developer to add support & use this library.

 You could contact them to so they add support for it; but that's out of our power.

+i don't know, if im allowed to put a patching guide here, but you can also do it on android without root